2009 Framework Changes

-For grades 4 and 8, the mathematics framework for the 2009 assessment is similar to earlier frameworks that guided previous mathematics assessments.
-The grade 12 framework was updated, adding objectives addressing mathematics content beyond that typically taught in a standard 3-year course of study in high school mathematics.
-These changes are expected to assist in reporting on how well-prepared grade 12 students are for postsecondary education and training and to enable NAEP to report on how well prepared twelfth-grade students are for postsecondary education and training.
-The challenge for the 2009 assessment was to find the essential mathematics that can form the foundation for these postsecondary paths.
-These should include use of quantitative tools, broad competence in mathematical reasoning, mathematics required for postsecondary courses, and the ability to integrate and apply mathematics in diverse problem-solving contexts.
+The challenge for the 2009 assessment was to find the core mathematics knowledge and skills that would form the foundation for these post-secondary paths.
+These should include use of quantitative tools, broad competence in mathematical reasoning, foundational knowledge required for post-secondary courses, and the ability to integrate and apply mathematics in diverse problem-solving contexts.
 Analysis of the 2005 framework revealed that some revisions would be necessary to meet this challenge.

-The 2005 mathematics framework for grade 12 introduced changes from the previous framework in order to reflect adjustments in curricular emphases and to ensure an appropriate balance of content.
-Consequently, the twelfth-grade results in 2005 and subsequent years cannot be compared to previous assessments in mathematics.
-There were, however, some questions from the 2000 assessment that fit the requirements in the new framework and were used again in 2005.
-A special analysis was performed by the Human Resources Research Organization to see how students' performance on this set of items differed between the two years.
+The 2005 mathematics framework for grade 12 also introduced changes from the previous framework.
+This was done to reflect adjustments in curricular emphasis and to ensure an appropriate balance of content.
+Consequently, the twelfth-grade mathematics results in 2005 and subsequent years cannot be compared to previous assessments.
+However, some questions from the 2000 assessment fit the requirements in the new framework and were reused in 2005.
+A special analysis was performed by the Human Resources Research Organization to see how performance results on this subset of items differed.
 To download a copy of this analysis, visit the Human Resources Research Organization website.

 |2005 Mathematics assessment||Previous Mathematics assessment|